codewithsaidul/multi-vendor-backend/README.md

 * **Authentication:** Secure user authentication using JSON Web Tokens (JWT).
 * **Role-Based Access Control (RBAC):** Granular permission system for three distinct roles: `admin`, `manager` (vendor owner), and `user` (vendor staff).
-* **Automatic Database Seeding:** The server automatically populates the database with initial users on the first run if they don't exist.
+* **Automatic Database Seeding:** The server automatically populates the database with initial users on the first run.
 * **Full CRUD Functionality:** Complete Create, Read, Update, and Delete operations for all major entities.
-* **Modular Architecture:** Clean, module-based 3-layer architecture (controller, service, model) for better organization and scalability.
-* **Advanced Querying:** Includes features like searching, filtering, sorting, and pagination for list-based endpoints.
+* **Advanced Querying:** Includes features like searching and pagination for list-based endpoints.
 * **Validation:** Robust request data validation using Zod.
 * **Centralized Error Handling:** A global error handler for consistent and predictable error responses.